 Provisional Avant-Gardes: Little Magazine Communities from Dada to Digital (Stanford University Press, 2019).

-My Little Enlightenment: A Lecture Performance will appear as an artist book, designed by Jack Henrie Fisher, with Other Forms in July 2019.
-A lecture performance on 18th-century philosophers in dressing gowns, formal difficulty, inclusion and hospitality; queer utopia; the practice of salons and female salonnieres, paper tigers, obscurity, Denis Diderot, Cocteau, Gertrude Stein, star-gazing, poetry and bugs under the microscope, rewritten history, cartouches, excess, and ornament.
+My Little Enlightenment: A Lecture Performance is an artist book of a lecture performance on 18th-century philosophers in dressing gowns, formal difficulty, inclusion and hospitality; queer utopia; the practice of salons and female salonnieres, paper tigers, obscurity, Denis Diderot, Cocteau, Gertrude Stein, star-gazing, poetry and bugs under the microscope, rewritten history, cartouches, excess, and ornament.
+Published by Other Forms and designed by Jack Henrie Fisher.
+Order here.

 Subsisters: Selected Poems (Belladonna*, 2017)